You’d be hard-pressed to tell that the stunning Rapport Forte was based on the Jaguar XJ…

 The car also featured a sumptuous interior, upholstered in Connolly hide complemented by lambswool rugs.
 The standard specification included air conditioning, electric windows, central locking, automatic transmission, cruise control and a stereo hi-fi system.
 The electrically-operated aerofoil mounted over the headlamps – a typical Rapport touch – was designed to provide the benefit of a sleek bonnet line without incurring the airflow problems associated with traditional retractable headlamps when raised.

-Originally, the plan had been to take brand new cars from Jaguar in New Jersey and convert them into Forté specification, using Rapport parts shipped over from the UK.
-However, all this became academic when Rapport went to the wall.
+Originally, the plan had been to take brand new cars from Jaguar in New Jersey and convert them into Forte specification, using Rapport parts shipped over from the UK.
+However, all this became academic when Rapport went to the wall in the early 1980s.

-The stunning Forté may have been launched with masses of optimism, and appeared to have all the ingredients for success, but did not come anywhere near to achieving it.
-Back in July 1980, it was first shown at the British Grand Prix in Brands Hatch with Mark Thatcher at the wheel for a demonstration lap… fourteen pre-paid orders followed in the following fortnight and Rapport seemed set fair to make a real go of the venture.
+The stunning Forte may have been launched with masses of optimism, and appeared to have all the ingredients for success, but did not come anywhere near to achieving it.
+Back in July 1980, it was first shown at the British Grand Prix for a demonstration run with Mark Thatcher at the wheel.
+Fourteen pre-paid orders followed in the following fortnight and Rapport seemed set fair to make a real go of the venture.